ajesler/blokus/Readme.md

 ##### Advanced Scoring

 Each player counts the number of squares in their remaining pieces.
 1 square = -1 point.
 A player earns +15 points if all of their pieces have been placed on the board plus 5 additional points if the last piece they placed on the board was the smallest piece (one square).

+##### Alternative Scoring

+One point for each board square covered, +15 if all pieces used. +5 if last piece player placed was the 1 square piece.

 ### Model Design